adfresca/sdk-ios/README.md

 ### Test Device Registration

-Nudge supports a test mode feature.
-With the test mode feature, you can deliver test messages to only registered test devices.
+Nudge supports a test campaign feature.
+With the test campaign feature, you can deliver test messages to only registered test devices.

 To register your test device to our dashboard, you need to get your test device ID from our SDK.
 Our SDK provides two ways to show test device IDs.